 5. Pier Pipe Installation: The pier pipe is advanced into the soil using the structure as the reaction force with a 10,000 psi hydraulic pump and cylinder combination.
 The piers may be installed from outside or inside the structure.
 Pier installation continues until rock or suitable bearing-strata is encountered below the unstable soil near the surface. (fig 2)

-6. Load Test: Every pier is load tested by increasing the force on the pier to insure the rock or bearing-strata will support a load greater than needed to guarantee a factor of safety.
+6. Load Test: Every pier is load tested by increasing the force on the pier to ensure the rock or bearing-strata will support a load greater than needed to guarantee a factor of safety.
 Typically an engineer will determine the load of the structure and the desired factor of safety before the load tests are performed. (fig 3)

 7. Preparations for Restoration: Once all piers have been installed, load tested, and the installation data at each placement recorded; lifting head assemblies and hydraulic lifting rams are placed on the piers.
 The lifting cylinders are connected with one or more manifolds and operated using a hydraulic pump. (fig 3)